 "Yes, please."
 I was ecstatic.
 How could I say no to that offer?

-Holding on to dear life at the back of her motorcycle, I catch myself grinning at the idea of hitching a ride on my new friend's motorcycle.
+Holding on to dear life behind her, I catch myself grinning at the idea of hitching a ride on my new friend's motorcycle.
 It was unplanned and exciting.
-Komang was a good driver and knew exactly when to avoid the holes that scattered around the narrow path.
+Komang cruised the narrow road effortlessly avoiding the holes that hid like landmines.
 We got to know each other through a series of basic questions.

-We went through a road surrounded by trees, went up and down before reaching a view point.
-I asked Komang if it was okay to stop for awhile so I could check out the view.
-Without any sign of hesitation, she stopped the motorcycle and I took a few seconds to enjoy the view.
+We went through a trail with trees forming canopies, went up and down a hill, before reaching a viewpoint.
+I asked Komang if it was okay to stop for a while so I could check out the view.
+Without hesitation, she parked the motorcycle, and we both looked at the view.

-When we got to the main town, Komang told me she had to buy a few vegetables in the small market as seen below.
+When we got to the town center, Komang told me she had to buy a few vegetables in the small market.
 I took this opportunity to explore the area.

-After our trip to town we went back to the resort.
-I still had enough time before dark so I thanked Komang for her generosity and continued exploring on foot.
-Looking at the map, I decided to head to Sunset Point.
+After our trip to town, we went back to the resort.
+I still had enough time before it became dark, so I thanked Komang for her generosity and continued exploring on foot.
+Armed with a map, I headed out to Sunset Point.

 For about 10 minutes, this was all I could see.
 I swear I had taken the wrong road.
-I have the worst navigational skills but I decided to just go on and see where my feet would take me.
-Occasionally, there was a house or two that popped up and I had the pleasure of communicating with the kids through sign languages and taking a few photos of them.
+Deep inside, I knew I was lost, but I wanted to see where my feet would take me.
+Occasionally, a house or two popped up, and I had the pleasure of communicating with the kids through hand gestures.
 They were really shy and giggled and ran around when they saw me.

 When I finally came back to Earth, an idea dwelled upon me.

-Armed with temporary bravery and a pinch of curiosity, I climbed the slippery rocks holding on to my dear camera.
-I know it's silly but it was so fun to do something random!
+Armed with temporary bravery, I climbed the slippery rocks holding on to my dear camera.
+I felt like an explorer on uncharted land.

-What lay ahead was a huge open field with a picturesque view.
-There was nobody up there but endless grass and a cow.
+There was nobody up there but an endless field and a lonely cow.
 It felt like a Miyazaki film.
 I was ready to sit down and reward myself with the scenery when it began to drizzle.

-Luckily I brought a plastic bag which I used to wrap my camera, phone and wallet.
-The drizzle immediately transformed into heavy rain and I couldn't get down the cliff due to it being too slippery and my visibility was cut down to about 2 meters.
-I cut through the field and ended up in a different path than where I came from.
-Great, Melody.
-Now what?
+Luckily, I had a plastic bag which I McGyvered into a waterproof bag, keeping my camera, phone, and wallet dry.
+The drizzle turned into heavy rain in an instant.
+The cliff was becoming too slippery for me to get down and my visibility was cut down to about 2 meters.
+I cut through the field instead and ended up on a different, unfamiliar path.

 I could hear the island teasing me.
 "You want an adventure?
 I'll give you an adventure."

-Knowing there were no street lamps on the island, I thanked him for his kindness, waved goodbye, and continued battling the heavy rain.
+On ordinary days, I would've stuck around and asked questions but learning that there were no street lamps on the island, I thanked him for his kindness, waved goodbye, and resumed cutting through the heavy rain.

-It was brief and when I went back to my seat, my food was ready and looking delicious.
+Komang set my meal on the table and gestured for me to sit and relax.
 I ate my Nasi Goreng as if it was the first meal I had in ages.
-What a day!